sophchoe/Binary_Classification_Pennylane_Keras/README.md

   - Displacement gate
   - Kerr gate
 - Define quantum layers (initialize the parameters to be optimized)
-- Create a Pennylane quantum circuit
+- Create a Pennylane quantum circuit.
+The measurement returns a 2-dimensional vector to match the one-hot encoded labels.
 - Create a hybrid Keras model (Pennylane plug-in converts the quantum layers as a Keras layer)
 - Train using Keras loss function and optimizer